KazaKago/StoreFlowable.kt/README.md

     )
 }
 ```

-Actually, on Android, it is recommended to pass the data to [`LiveData`](https://developer.android.com/topic/libraries/architecture/livedata) with [`ViewModel`](https://developer.android.com/topic/libraries/architecture/viewmodel) and display it on the UI.
+On Android, it is recommended to pass the data to [`LiveData`](https://developer.android.com/topic/libraries/architecture/livedata) with [`ViewModel`](https://developer.android.com/topic/libraries/architecture/viewmodel) and display it on the UI.

 ## Advanced Usage